OptimalDesignLab/meshcreate/Readme.md

   Periodic mesh can be created by setting the boolean variable *periodic near the top of each source file.
 Do not directly set the fields of the Periodic struct!

+## Other Utilities
+  The `renderit` program loads a specified mesh and model and writes a vtk file.
+  The `print_geo_coords` program loads a mesh and model and prints the coordinates of all nodes on a specified geometric entity.